juribeparada/homebrew-isce/README.md

 ### Install XQuartz

-If you don't have XQuartz installed, please execute the following command and follow the steps:
+If you don't have XQuartz installed, please execute this command and follow the steps:

     brew cask install xquartz